forestgrape/coronavirus/2_biological/omicron.md

 * For naturally acquired immunity a reduction of protection occurs since one part of natural immunity are spike targeting antibodies.
 The magnitude of this effect depends how important spike targeting antibodies are for naturally acquired immunity.

 ###### Likelihood of the Explanations
+_Likelihood by the Immune Protection Mechanism:_
 The likelihood of the possible explanations depends by which mechanism(s) the acquired immunity works both for vaccines and natural infections.
 Acquired immunity can protect through:
 * Antibody mediated immunity.
 Antibodies can provide protection through neutralizing activity (spike binding only and mostly RBD) and by opsonizing to virions for phagocytosis (spike binding only) or for antibody-dependent cellular cytotoxicity (Chapter [Antibodies](../4_immunological/antibodies.md)).
 * T cells mediated immunity.
 One form of protection by T cell immunity are cytotoxic CD8 cells which detect and eliminate infected cells.
-Often these T cells are resident in the lungs (a concept known as tissue resident T cells).
+In the conducting airways (bronchi, trachea, to some extent URT) these are mostly Tissue resident T cells [to confirm and cite].

 For coronavirus immunity all the above mechanism are observed.
 The relative importance of the different mechanisms is not quite clear (yet) however.
 Natural infection induce both antibodies and tissue resident T cells.
-The latter are likely central for protection.
-Explanation 2 though, is only likely when the protection is predominately provided by spike binding antibodies, else there is not reason that Omicron escapes natural immunity better since Omicron just mutated much in the outer part of the spike and not in other antigenic sites targeted by natural acquired immunity.
-Thus explanation 2 is considered unlikely.
+There is good evidence that tissue resident T cells play an important role.
+Explanation 2 though, is only likely when the protection is predominately provided by spike binding antibodies, else there is not reason that Omicron escapes natural immunity better than other variants, since Omicron just mutated much in the outer part of the spike but not in other antigenic sites targeted by natural acquired immunity.
+Thus explanation 2 is less likely.

+_Likelihood by the observed Transmission Rates:_
 Additionally the extremely high attack rates observed e.g. at single dinner over 70% of the participants got infected.
 Such high attack rates are more likely for viruses infecting immune cells and thus make explanation 1 more likely.